Junyi00/react-introductory-sa-ay2223/React_Intro.md

 Using React Router, we can perform `client-side routing` to provide a better user experience.
 A typical page load will lead to white screen flash due to the browser loading a new page from the server.
 React Router can prevent this by only reloading the necessary components as a new page is requested within your application.

 Using React Router does not break typical browser functionalities such as refresh and going backward / forward.

+### Client-Side Routing

+#### Pros
+- Routing between components/pages are more likely to be quicker
+- Animations and transitions between pages
+- Does not incur a browser refresh (white screen flash)

+#### Cons
+- Initial loading time is large, the whole website is loaded on initialisation (Code-splitting can circumvent this issue)
+- Routing logic may be cumbersome to maintain
+- Search engine crawling algorithms may not pick up site contents well

+Server-side routing seems to be possible with 3rd party libraries, do explore these options if necessary when building your application.

+### Brief Implementation Details

 We'll describe briefly how React Router is implemented below.